ELC project: Tank destroyer design

 A total of 4 turrets were developed for the two ELC prototypes.
-First prototype had carried TC 901 and TC 902, the second had carried TC 903 and TC 904.
+Prototype I had carried TC 901 and TC 902, Prototype II had carried TC 903 and TC 904.
 A distinctive feature of these turrets was the so-called casemate design (French: tourelle casemate).
-On the move the turret's rotation was limited to about 36°, because with more turret rotation the driver (located on the floor of the vehicle) was unable to access the tank's controls, and he might have been injured by the breech of the rotating gun.
+On the move the turret's rotation was limited to about 30-36°, because with more turret rotation the driver (located on the floor of the vehicle) was unable to access the tank's controls.
 To fully rotate the turret and aim at the target, the tank had to stop, for driver and commander to move around the available space inside the tank.
 Despite such a disadvantage, this layout made the tank destroyer have very low profile and high mobility.
-The close location of both crew members in the turret ensured a high concentration on gun control - while the driver loaded ammunition, the tank commander fired.
+The close location of both crew members in the turret ensured a high concentration on gun control — while the driver loaded ammunition and operated the machine gun, the tank commander fired the main gun.

-Model 902 and 904 turrets were equipped with a rangefinder for more effective engage of the enemy targets.
-The tank was equipped with AN/VRC.7 or AN/GRC.4 radio stations.
+TC 902 and TC 904 turrets were equipped with an optical rangefinder (the latter having L.995) for more effective engagement of their targets.
+The TC 904 turret was also equipped with hydraulic powered horizontal drive, achieving 24 deg/s of traverse speed (the rest of the turrets had horizontal traverse speed of 6 deg/s).
+All the turrets had vertical traverse speed of 2 deg/s.
+Prototype I was fitted with AV/VRC 7 radio device, while the Prototype II had AN/GRC 4.
 The initial prototypes of the ELC AMX did not have automatized ammo rack, which was widely used on French tanks at that time, such as AMX-13.
 However, interior photos of the TC 904 turret had shown the presence of first-stage ammo rack with four-round capacity.
-Its presence in the rear of the turret made reload process easier and quicker.
+Its presence in the rear of the turret had probably made reload process easier and quicker for the driver.